Chaosnet/config-files-from-dns/README.md

  -a to remove trailing .Chaosnet.NET domain in aliases (so you can parse two-letter abbrevs easily)

+ -i to create a list of ITS shortnames, suitable for def of ITSIRP in SYSTEM;CONFIG

  -d domain to set local domain, which is also removed from aliases

 Requires dnspython, which is at https://github.com/rthalley/dnspython.